rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

             | d1d58868-2b14-4fa5-b01f-e51d658556a8 | highcpu | ACTIVE | deleting | Running | public=23.253.157.105; private=10.184.0.105 |
             +--------------------------------------+---------+--------+------------+-------------+---------------------------------------------+

-**Note**: Your server goes in to the task state `deleting`.
+**Note**: Your server goes into the task state `deleting`.
 OnMetal server deletions take longer than virtual server deletions, usually a few minutes.

 ### Using OnMetal

-The flash cards included with the OnMetal I/O flavor are unformatted.
-You can format them however you like.
-For more information, see [Configure flash drives in High I/O instances as Data drives](/support/how-to/configure-flash-drives-in-high-io-instances-as-data-drives).
+The flashcards included with the OnMetal I/O flavor are unformatted, but you can format them.
+For more information, see [Configure flash drives in High I/O instances as Data drives](/support/how-to/configure-flash-drives-in-high-io-instances-s-data-drives).